 Silver protein products are one of the three types of products being sold as “colloidal silver”.
 These products are sometimes labeled as “silver protein” or “mild silver protein” — and some are simply labeled as “colloidal silver” with no mention that the product contains a protein.

 What is Silver Protein?

-True silver colloids have tiny particles whose size is measured in nanometers (nm), from about 1 to 100 nm (a nanometer is one one billionth of a meter).
-However, the particles in silver protein products are many times larger, typically being in the range of 100 to 10,000 nm — or up to 1000 times larger than a typical silver colloid.
+True silver colloids have tiny particles whose size is measured in nanometers (nm), from about 1 to 100 nm (a nanometer is one-billionth of a meter).
+However, the particles in silver protein products are often larger, typically being in the range of 100 to 10,000 nm — or up to 1000 times larger than a typical silver colloid.

 Here are scanning electron microscope (SEM) images of silver protein products which clearly show the very large silver particles found in silver protein type products.

 The enormous size of these particles would normally cause such particles to fall to the bottom, rather than staying suspended in colloidal form, were it not for the protein-polymer molecules.
 Because protein molecules will cause these large silver particles to remain suspended, high silver concentrations are easy to produce.
 Concentrations of silver are expressed in parts per million (ppm).
 Values as high as 20,000 ppm are not uncommon in silver protein products.

 The production methods used to make silver protein products were first developed about one hundred years ago.
 Products of that era used gelatin as the protein binder.
 At that time the technology did not exist to measure the size of particles in the nanometer range, but micron size particles were visible using the best optical microscopes of that era.
 The smallest particles that we’re able to be produced were in the micron range.